Metabods was originally created in 1997, and the site has changed its look a lot over the years.

 In November 2022 I quit Twitter after the actions of Elon Musk convinced me I did not want to be a part of his version of the social network platform.

+With weekly updates and regular commissions, my personal word count has mounted steadily.
 In March 2023, my word count as BRK passed 2.5 million, distributed across exactly 300 posted stories.
+I reached the 3 million mark in September 2024 and had some fun announcing it in that week’s cover image.

-For the future, I intend to keep building Metabods, looking for ways to make sure this is the best repository of enhanced and augmented gay male erotica I can make it, while still keeping it an amateur site in the original, Latin sense of the word, built and grown for the sheer fun of it.
+For the future, I intend to keep building Metabods, looking for ways to make sure it remains the best repository of enhanced and augmented gay male erotica I can make it, while still keeping it an amateur site in the original, Latin sense of the word, built and grown for the sheer fun of it.

 For the most recent news, see the News page.
 To send me feedback on the site, go to the contact/submissions page.
 And thanks for stopping by.